Option A vs Option B: How Revenue Recognition Affects Beautician Earnings

 Multi-beautician coordination

-When a service has main + supporting beauticians (v1.0.18+ multi-support), the proportional split **also follows cash**.
-Example: main 70% + assistant 30%; day-of payment NT$5,000 → main NT$3,500, assistant NT$1,500; 3 days later balance paid NT$5,000 → main NT$3,500, assistant NT$1,500.
-Ratios stay fixed; timing follows cash.
+When a service is done by a main beautician plus an assistant (the system lets several beauticians share the credit on one service), the proportional split also follows the cash.
+Example: main 70% + assistant 30%; NT$5,000 paid on the day → main NT$3,500, assistant NT$1,500; 3 days later the NT$5,000 balance is paid → main NT$3,500, assistant NT$1,500.
+The split percentages never change; only the timing follows when the customer actually pays.

 Implementation challenges